 Hairpieces and wigs are often used to disguise hair loss and have the following benefits:

-The use of wigs dates back to the 4th century BC where the wearing of wigs was used to show the ranking of office or status of the wearer.
-Nowadays, both males and females wear wigs or hairpieces for cosmetic and/or medical reasons.
+The use of wigs dates back to the 4th century BC where the wearing of wigs was used to show the ranking of office or status of the wearer or to disguise head lice.
+Nowadays, both males and females wear wigs or hairpieces for cosmetic, cultural, religious and medical reasons.

 They are also used temporarily in patients undergoing lengthy hair transplant sessions.
-Results from hair transplantation may take a year or more before the full benefits are seen.
-In addition, hairpieces are often used where hair replacement surgery has not been successful.
+Results from hair transplantation may take a year or more to appreciate.
+Also, hairpieces may be used where hair replacement surgery has not been successful.

 Hairpieces and wigs come in many different forms and can be added to existing hair or directly to the scalp to give the appearance of a fuller head of hair.
 Other names for hairpieces and wigs are hair weaves, hair extensions, toupees, non-surgical hair replacements and partial hair additions.
 These external hair devices are made from human hair, synthetic fibres such as acrylic, or a combination of both.

 The advantages and disadvantages of acrylic and human hair wigs are shown in the following table:

 Partial hair additions are becoming more popular than wigs and can be attached to existing hair or the skin by several different techniques.
 Weaving, fusion, bonding and cabling are techniques used to attach new strands to the existing hair.
 Methods that use the skin surface as the anchor site include adhesives such as double-sided tapes and waterproof liquids.
 Hair pieces should not be sutured to the scalp because of the risk of scars and infection.